smintio/Portals-Components-SDK/Examples/Frontend/README.md

 In addition to the minimal and default settings, custom script sections are added to make it easier to deploy components to different Smint.io environments using our publish component CLI tool.

-More information about building, packaging and publishing Smint.io Portals components using the *Portals-SDK-PublishComponent-CLI tool* can be found [here](../../Tools/Portals-SDK-PublishComponent-CLI/Release/).

 ### Building your custom frontend component

 1. In the component folder open a command prompt or terminal window